zahradeenie/elixir_todo_app/README.md

 **Styling**

 The purpose of this todo list was to build my confidence in creating a full stack application with the Phoenix framework - focusing on transforming data, understanding changesets, how to display data in the templates, etc. The styling is an afterthought in this.
-I know it's very ugly so it's listed as an low priority improvement to make.
+I know it's very ugly so it's listed as a low priority improvement to make.

 ## To start your Phoenix server: